Chapter 6 - Shorting Yield

 Buying and holding PT is more than just earning a fixed income.
 It is also a way to bet against falling yields.
 When the market expects yield to go down, PT price goes up.
 PT is therefore also a short-yield position.

-.
+Implied APY falls if the market consensus believes the yield of an asset will go down.
 This drives PT price higher and you can choose to sell your PT to make a profit.
 This is called active yield trading.

 When should you buy PT?